chengruiz/cusrl/README.md

 CusRL provides a modular and extensible framework for RL with the following key features:

-- **Modular Design**: Components are highly decoupled, allowing for easy customization and extension
+- **Modular Design**: Components are highly decoupled, allowing for free combination and customization
 - **Diverse Network Architectures**: Support for MLP, CNN, RNNs, Transformer and custom architectures
 - **Modern Training Techniques**: Built-in support for distributed and mixed-precision training

-CusRL is designed for researchers and practitioners who need a clean, extensible framework for implementing and experimenting with reinforcement learning algorithms.
-The architecture emphasizes clean separation of concerns, allowing users to modify specific components without disrupting the rest of the system.

 ## Implemented Algorithms